-It's so painful when relationship start to unravel.
-You've tried talking things out, giving in or hoping things change on their own.
-But they don't.
+It is so painful when relationships start to unravel.
+You have tried talking things out, giving in or hoping things change on their own, but they don't.

 When relationships don't work out, it clouds everything else.
-It's harder to focus at work, listen to your kids, enjoy time with friends.
+It is harder to focus at work, listen to your kids, enjoy time with friends.

 As you learn how to take better care of yourself, stress improves and so does your reactions.
 Anger gets under control.
 These things make a difference in relationships.